‘Borderlands’: Edgar Ramirez to Play Atlas In Lionsgate’s Adaptation Of Popular Video Game

 Related Story

-Ramirez has stayed busy over the past year most recently starring opposite Jennifer Garner in Netflix’s Yes Day.
-He also recently seen in HBO’s critically acclaimed limited series The Undoing.
+Ramirez has stayed busy over the past year, most recently starring opposite Jennifer Garner in Netflix’s Yes Day.
+He was also recently seen in HBO’s critically acclaimed limited series, The Undoing.
 He will next star in Disney’s Jungle Cruise and Universal’s The 355.

 Ramirez is represented by CAA, Impression Entertainment and Hirsch Wallenstein.
 Robert Melnik negotiated the deal on behalf of Lionsgate.